Skip to main content

 Will arrangements be made for residents with specific needs?

-Additional engagement will take place with any residents having specific needs to ensure their requirements are met.
+Yes.
+Additional engagement will take place with residents who have specific requirements to ensure their needs are met.

-Who can I contact if I have any questions or issues when the works are taking place?
+Who can I contact if I have questions or issues during the works?

-Please contact the helpdesk (reading.helpdesk@upp-ltd.com) if you have any feedback, questions, or concerns.
-A complaint handling process will be in place for the planned building enhancement works.
+Please contact the Reading Helpdesk at reading.helpdesk@upp-ltd.com with the subject line “Planned Building Enhancement Works” if you have any feedback, questions or concerns.
+A complaint handling process will also be in place.

 mask